What is Hyperconvergence?

 Hyperconverged Architecture

 A typical HCI architecture starts with a cluster made up of multiple nodes.
-Each node includes CPU, memory, and local storage.
+Each node includes a CPU, memory, and local storage.
 A hypervisor runs virtual machines on those nodes, while a management plane gives administrators one place to manage capacity, performance, snapshots, replication, and growth.

 Core Parts of an HCI Environment

-• Cluster: the full HCI environment working as one system
+- Cluster: the full HCI environment working as one system

-• Nodes: the individual servers inside the cluster
+- Nodes: the individual servers inside the cluster

-• Hypervisor: the virtualization layer that runs workloads
+- Hypervisor: the virtualization layer that runs workloads

-• Management plane: the central interface for operations
+- Management plane: the central interface for operations

-• Software-defined storage: the shared storage pool built from local disks
+- Software-defined storage: the shared storage pool built from local disks

-• Software-defined networking: the virtual networking layer inside the platform
+- Software-defined networking: the virtual networking layer inside the platform

 Compute Virtualization